 REACH instead requires the registration of the manufactured substance.
 It is a case by case decision to establish to what extent the different steps while producing the substance are covered by the definition 'manufacturing' (e.g. different purification or distillation steps).
-If a multi-constituent substance is produced it has to be registered (and is not covered by a registration of the individual constituents); e.g. the isomeric mixture diflurobenzene is produced, thus "diflurobenzene", as an isomeric mixture, has to be registered.
+If a multi-constituent substance is produced it has to be registered (unless it is covered by a registration of the individual constituents, see chapter 4.2.2.4); e.g. the isomeric mixture diflurobenzene is produced, thus "diflurobenzene", as an isomeric mixture, has to be registered.
 However, for multi-constituent substances, there is no need to test the substance as such, if the hazard profile of the substance can be sufficiently described by the information of the individual constituents.
-If the individual isomers 1,2-Difluorobenzene, 1,3-Difluorobenzene and 1,4-Difluorobenzene are produced and mixed afterwards, the individual isomers have to be registered and the isomeric mixture would be regarded as a preparation.
+If the individual isomers 1,2-Difluorobenzene, 1,3-Difluorobenzene and 1,4-Difluorobenzene are produced and mixed afterwards, the individual isomers have to be registered and the isomeric mixture would be regarded as a mixture.